-2.1.7.
+- 2.1.7.
+The Pre-Submission Draft Local Plan was consulted upon in June/July 2017, since the consultation closed updated evidence has informed the production of this Draft of the Local Plan. - 2.1.8.
 The Council took the decision to produce a single Local Plan document.
 The Council feel it provides more flexibility, in line with guidance in the NPPF, and, at a time when the future economic climate is changing within the Borough, is more sustainable in the medium to long term both for the Council and also developers, landowners, investors and employers.
-Preparation of the Plan has been on-going for some years since the completion of Barrow Port Area Action Plan.
+Preparation of the Plan has been on-going for some years since the completion of Barrow Port Area Action Plan. - 2.1.9.

-- 2.1.8.
 The Local Plan contains a realistic vision for the Borough, looking forward to 2031.
 The vision seeks to address the key planning issues that are currently facing the Borough.
 These issues include population decline, lack of housing choice and unemployment.
-The vision also seeks to promote the Borough's greatest assets to attract and retain people and businesses in the area, such as its natural environment, its highly skilled workforce and its strong communities. - 2.1.9.
+The vision also seeks to promote the Borough's greatest assets to attract and retain people and businesses in the area, such as its natural environment, its highly skilled workforce and its strong communities. - 2.1.10.
 The Council is committed to its key priority of Regeneration and to working with partners and service providers to enhance the built environment and the public realm.
-This will address some of the challenges faced, particularly in the town centre and help towards securing a sustainable long term economic future for the Borough and attracting inward investment. - 2.1.10.
+This will address some of the challenges faced, particularly in the town centre and help towards securing a sustainable long term economic future for the Borough and attracting inward investment. - 2.1.11.
 The Local Plan sets out key objectives, and includes the strategic objectives and detailed policies to achieve the Vision and meet the Councils Key Priorities.
 In order to achieve the Vision, the Plan identifies sites for development of new housing, employment, leisure facilities and associated infrastructure, and contains policies to guide this development whilst protecting the existing assets and characteristics of the Borough.
 These policies will also be used to determine planning applications.